Strategic and Leveraging Grants

 The Strategic and Leveraging Grant stream includes grant schemes that address identified strategic and national priorities and support leveraging funding.
 It includes Centres of Research Excellence, Development Grants, Targeted Calls for Research, International Collaborative schemes, Partnerships for Better Health (Partnership Centres and Partnership Projects) and other strategic initiatives.

-Please note: It is strongly recommended all applicants subscribe to the Research Grants NHMRC mailing list for up to date information on these schemes.
+Please subscribe to the Research Grants NHMRC mailing list to receive up to date information on these schemes.

 Research office contact: